How do I plan my CGMA Qualification?

-The Certificate level is made up of four papers.
-The papers at this level can be sat at any time (the exams are “on-demand”) and in any order.
+The modules at Certificate level can be sat at any time (the exams are “on-demand”) and in any order.

 Operational, Management and Strategic levels

-We have created a high level timeline below that looks at how a student starting their Operational level in January and working towards the November Case Study sitting may plan their studies:
+We have created a high level timeline below that looks at how a student starting their Operational level in January and working towards the November Case Study sitting, may plan their studies:

 If you are ready to get going with your CIMA studies, you can see our CIMA timetable and online course dates here or find your local CIMA study centre.
 For more help or support please contact us today.